Introduction

 Pathophysiology

 Spillage of gallstones during laparoscopic cholecystectomy may also result in an intraabdominal abscess that can ulcerate the intestinal wall and lead to an entryway into the bowel lumen.
 The site of fistula formation, gallstone size, and bowel lumen size determine the impaction location.
 Gallstones most commonly impact the terminal ileum and ileocecal valve due to their narrow lumen and potentially less active peristalsis.
 Most gallstones smaller than 2 cm may pass spontaneously, while those larger are more likely to become impacted.
 The presence of diverticula, strictures, or neoplasms can also serve as impaction sites.[6][7]
+When gallstone impaction occurs, pressure is generated on the bowel walls, with proximal distension.
+Eventually, necrosis and even perforation can occur.

 History and Physical

-Unfortunately, the diagnosis is often delayed since symptoms may be non-specific, intermittent or investigations fail to identify the cause of the obstruction due to the “tumbling phenomenon” as the stone tumbles through the variable portions of the GI tract.
+Unfortunately, the diagnosis is often delayed since symptoms may be nonspecific or intermittent, or investigations may fail to identify the cause of the obstruction due to the “tumbling phenomenon” as the stone tumbles through the variable portions of the GI tract.
 Patients typically present 4 to 8 days after symptoms start.
 The signs and symptoms are usually non-specific, including crampy, intermittent abdominal pain, variable abdominal distention, nausea, vomiting, and constipation intermittently as the stone travels through the GI tract.
 The degree of obstruction varies based on the location of the gallstone, and occasionally, the gallstone passes through the rectum without notice.
-The physical examination may be non-specific, but a provider may appreciate abdominal distension, tenderness, high-pitched bowel sounds, and obstructive jaundice.
+The physical examination may be non-specific, but a clinician may appreciate abdominal distension, tenderness, high-pitched bowel sounds, and obstructive jaundice.
 Importantly, the intensity of the pain often does not correlate with the underlying anatomic alteration.

 Evaluation

 Computed tomography (CT) scanning is a better entity and has a sensitivity of 93%.
 Balthazar et al described a fifth sign: 2 air-fluid levels in the right upper quadrant on an abdominal radiograph corresponding to the duodenum and the lateral to the gallbladder, yet this sign is only present in approximately 24% of patients at the time of admission.
 Therefore, a CT scan should be performed if a clinician has a clinical suspicion but the patient has negative x-ray findings.
 Findings consistent with gallstone ileus include gallbladder wall thickening, pneumobilia, intestinal obstruction, and obstructing gallstones.
 Pneumobilia is a non-specific finding in approximately 30% to 60% of patients.
-A hepatobiliary iminodiacetic acid (HIDA) scan, magnetic resonance cholangiopancreatography (MRCP), and esophagogastroduodenoscopy (EGD) may be performed if there is still a question after CT scanning.
+A hepatobiliary iminodiacetic acid scan, magnetic resonance cholangiopancreatography, and esophagogastroduodenoscopy may be performed if there is still a question after CT scanning.
 However, gallstone ileus is more typically diagnosed intra-operatively when a patient is undergoing laparotomy for small bowel obstruction of unknown origin.[5][8][9]

 Treatment / Management

 Although the treatment and management of gallstone ileus are still under controversy, the main therapeutic goal is the extraction of the offending stone after resuscitation.
 Gallstone ileus involves 3 key elements: cholelithiasis, biliary-enteric fistula, and intestinal obstruction.
 Cholelithiasis and fistula are typically addressed by stone removal and fistula closure.
 Stone removal typically addresses intestinal obstruction.
 The current surgical options are 1) simple entero-lithotomy, 2) entero-lithotomy, cholecystectomy, and fistula closure (one-stage procedure), and 3) entero-lithotomy with cholecystectomy performed later (two-stage procedure).
 Most conclude that entero-lithotomy alone is the best option for most patients.

-Some have advocated that a one-stage procedure (cholecystectomy and fistula repair) should be considered in low-risk patients in good general condition and adequately stabilized preoperatively.
-Two-stage surgery is usually an option for those with persistent symptoms despite entero-lithotomy surgery.
-Whether interval biliary surgery should be performed simultaneously as the obstruction relief (one-stage procedure), performed later, remains unanswered.[3][10][11](B3)
+Some have advocated that a 1-stage procedure (cholecystectomy and fistula repair) should be considered in low-risk patients in good general condition and adequately stabilized preoperatively; 2-stage surgery is usually an option for those with persistent symptoms despite entero-lithotomy surgery.
+Whether interval biliary surgery should be performed simultaneously as the obstruction relief (1-stage procedure), performed later, remains unanswered.[3][10][11]
 Endoscopic management can be done, but it depends on the location of the stone.
 Anecdotal reports indicate that it is difficult and can be associated with bleeding.
 Plus, if the bowel enterotomy is large, closure can be difficult.
 Before surgery, patients need aggressive hydration and electrolyte replacement.
-Admission to the ICU for patients with numerous comorbidities is recommended.
+Admission to the intensive care unit for patients with numerous comorbidities is recommended.(B3)

 Differential Diagnosis